lixit/lixit.github.io/_posts/2018-9-20-bestOfWorld.md

 title: A best-of-the-World list(continually update)
 ---

-This post intends to provide a list of best resources that I ever used primarily from a aspect of programmers.
-However this also applies to others who want make their life easier.
+This post intends to provide a list of best resources that I ever used primarily from an aspect of programmers.
+However it also applies to others who want make their life easier.

 In my point of view, a good product has features like simple, rugged and easy to maintain.
-So you don't like that you buy a car hoping to let it takes you anywhere finally finding that it always has some shabby problems you have to repair.
-Ironically, you, a master of your car, finally become slave of it.
-That is clearly not what you intend to be.
+So, for example, you don't like that you buy a car hoping to let it take you anywhere finally finding that it always has some shabby problems you have to repair every other day.
+Ironically, you, a master of your car, finally become a slave of it.
+That is clearly not what you intended to be.

 Also, this is a unfinished list.
 I will continually update it.
 Feel free to contact me if you have thoughts about what to add on it and making it better.

 ## XPS15 95x0 or dell's precision mobile workstation
 Best laptop I ever heard for prgramming.
-The workstation series give you more choices of which component to choose over xps series, however, both cases are same.
+The workstation series give you more choices of which component to choose over xps series, however, both cases of the laptops are same.
 note: x is a placeholder.
 Current version is 9570.

 ## Samsung's Galaxy S series smart phone